 Lethbridge couple charged with child endangerment in drug trafficking investigation

-Lethbridge police say drug and child engagement charges have been laid against a man and woman after officers searched their northside home this week.
+Lethbridge police say drug and child endangerment charges have been laid against a man and woman after officers searched their northside home this week.

 Police began investigating the residence in July over suspected drug trafficking activity.